qjon/smart-home-server/README.md

     npm config

-* Put self-sign SSL certificate files _server.crt_, _server.key_ in _cert_ directory

 * run

     npm start

-* in browser go to http://SERVER_IP:SSL_PORT, the app should start, but to see list of your devices you have to connected them to your local network (see instruction below)
+* in browser go to http://SERVER_IP:API_PORT, the app should start, but to see list of your devices you have to connected them to your local network (see instruction below)

 ## Deploy